Bananattack/frogwizard/README.md

 Open `code/frogwizard.sln` in Visual Studio 2015.
 Build the solution and run the programm with the debugger.

 Alternatively, you can build the solution, and then run the executable from the output folder.
-It should be portable with all dependencies statically included.
+It should be a portable exe with all dependencies statically included.
 There's build setups for Debug and Release for both x86 and x64, pick whatever works best for you.

 ##Mac / Linux / etc